Evently-Event-Management/infra-ticketly/k8s/k3s/README.md

 # Ticketly on K3s

-This guide mirrors the Docker Compose setup on a single-node [k3s](https://k3s.io/) cluster.
-Redis and MongoDB are installed from their Helm charts, Kafka and the application services run from manifests in this directory, and the built-in Traefik ingress controller replaces the Spring Cloud Gateway.
+This walkthrough deploys Ticketly with a clear split: Docker Compose keeps the shared infrastructure (Kafka, Redis, MongoDB, Debezium, tooling) on the host, while the Java and Go microservices run on a single-node [k3s](https://k3s.io/) cluster behind Traefik.

 ## 1. Prerequisites

-- k3s v1.27+ running on your server (Traefik and metrics-server are enabled by default)
+- k3s v1.27+ on the target host (Traefik and metrics-server remain enabled)
+- Docker 24+ and Docker Compose v2 on the same host that runs k3s
-- kubectl and Helm v3.12+ installed on your workstation (or directly on the server)
+- `kubectl` installed locally (or on the server)
-- `extract-secrets.sh` run so that `.env` contains the latest Terraform outputs
+- `extract-secrets.sh` executed so that `.env` is populated with the latest Terraform outputs
-- Public DNS (or `/etc/hosts`) entries for `api.dpiyumal.me`, `kafka.dpiyumal.me`, and `logs.dpiyumal.me` pointing to the k3s server IP
+- Public DNS (or `/etc/hosts`) entries for `api.dpiyumal.me` pointing to the k3s node IP

-Grab the server IP with `kubectl get nodes -o wide` (or `hostname -I` locally) and keep it handy for DNS/hosts updates.
+Grab the node IP with `kubectl get nodes -o wide` (or `hostname -I`) and keep it handy—it must match the address advertised by Kafka.

 ## 2. Create namespace and shared configuration